alexdata1/alexdata1.github.io/content/posts/cv.md

 Profile
 ---------

-Versatile individual looking to begin a career in data analytics.
-Thorough understanding of the data analysis process and strong technical proficiency in a variety of tools used for analysis, including Excel, R, SQL, and Tableau.
+I am a versatile individual looking to establish a career in data analytics.
+I have a thorough understanding of the data analysis process and strong technical proficiency in a variety of tools used for data analysis, including Excel, R, SQL, and Tableau.

-Experienced in understanding stakeholder requirements, processing and cleaning data, creating visualisations and presenting findings.
-Recognised as able to work effectively both independently and as part of a team.
+I am experienced in understanding stakeholder requirements, processing and cleaning data, creating visualisations and presenting findings to stakeholders.
+I am able to work effectively both independently and as part of a team.

-Having completed the Google Data Analytics Certificate, carried out a case study that can be viewed on my personal portfolio at [alexdata1.github.io](https://alexdata1.github.io/)
+My personal portfolio can be found at https://alexdata1.github.io

 Employment History